rmogusu/eBeautyParlor/README.md

 Rose Mogusu.

 ## Description
- This is a eBeautyParlor where you can view all beauty parlor and the services they offer  near your place and make an appointment with the beauty parlor of your choice.
+ This is a eBeautyParlor where you can view all beauty parlor near your location with the  and the services they offer  and make an appointment with the beauty parlor of your choice.